midan888/interview/README.md

 ### promises

+1. what is callback hel, describe, how to fix it

-1. What is going to be the sequence of the requests
+2. What is going to be the sequence of the requests

 ```
 fetch('//google.com')